What does life insurance cover?

 A few reasons why you might want to look into life cover for an aging parent include:

-It’s a good idea to raise this issue with your family member as early as possible, because as you or your parent age and experience health issues, the likelihood increases that your insurer may apply a loading or special exclusion to the policy, or you may even find that some insurers will decline to offer cover.
+It’s a good idea to raise this issue with your family members as early as possible, because as you or your parents age and experience health issues, the likelihood increases that your insurer may apply a loading or special exclusion to the policy, or you may even find that some insurers will decline to offer cover.

 How to have the conversation